Green design should be great design.

 The Garden Alcoves installation has received rave reviews from the clients and users of the building.
 Studioverde also earned praise for its talk on the installation from attendees at the 2015 Ecological Landscape Alliance Annual Conference, and will be featured at the prestigious Sustainable Landscapes Conference in March, 2016, hosted by University of Connecticut.

-Let Studioverde design an artful installation of forms, textures, and materials found in nature that inspires admiration and reverence, and connects you and others to your special place.
+Studioverde designs artful installations of forms, textures, and materials found in nature that inspire admiration and reverence, forging deep connections with your special place.

 “In the end,” writes Senegalese poet Baba Dioum, “we conserve only what we love.”